CAQH Provider Data – Help Page

 - Can the same practice have multiple users?

-- How will the confidentiality and security of provider information be ensured?
+- How does CAQH ensure the confidentiality and security of my organization’s provider data?

-CAQH ProView enables physicians and other healthcare professionals in all 50 states and the District of Columbia to enter information free-of-charge into a secure central database and authorize healthcare organizations to access that information.
-CAQH ProView eliminates redundant paperwork and reduces administrative burden.
+The Credentialing Suite enables physicians and other healthcare professionals in all 50 states and the District of Columbia to enter information free-of-charge into a secure, centralized database.
+Authorized plans and healthcare organizations can access this data to assist with credentialing and other business processes.

 Three steps are involved in completing the credentialing process:

-CAQH ProView simplifies the process by enabling providers to submit one standard credentialing application to a single source, the CAQH ProView credentialing application database, to satisfy the credentialing requirements of participating health plans.
-This significantly reduces the administrative requirements associated with the credentialing application process.
+CAQH simplifies the process by enabling providers to submit one standard credentialing application to a single source, the CAQH Provider Data Portal, to satisfy the credentialing requirements of all participating health plans.
+This significantly reduces the administrative time and effort to submit a credentialing application.

-The CAQH database is housed in a secure Tier 3 Datacenter.
-Access to the cage is limited to authorized Support staff and controlled by multiple levels of physical security.
+The CAQH database is housed in a secure Tier 3 data center.
+Access is limited to authorized support staff and controlled by multiple levels of physical security.
 All network traffic to and from the center is routed through redundant firewalls for complete security to the database and online systems.
-Secure Internet accesses to application screens, use of passwords, electronic signatures/certificates, and powerful Secure Socket Layer (SSL) encryption are used to ensure only authenticated use of the system.
+Secure Internet access to application screens, use of passwords, electronic signatures/certificates, and powerful Secure Socket Layer (SSL) encryption are used to ensure only authenticated use of the system.
 Only password/PIN-authenticated users have access to their restricted data over connections that automatically encode all information exchanges.
-Virus detection mechanisms are used to ensure that the database and the Websites are free of all viruses.
-Routine encrypted back-ups protect all volatile system data and are secured in an off-site storage facility.
+Virus detection mechanisms are used and routine encrypted back-ups protect all system data and are secured in an off-site storage facility.